DuolearnHQ/Meet/README.md

 This project is structured as a monorepo, meaning that it contains multiple packages.
 The two packages in this repo are `server` and `client`.
 The `server` package contains the server-side code, which includes the GraphQL API and the Solidity contracts.
 The `client` package contains the client-side code, which includes the React app.

+## Prerequisites

+To run this project, you need to have the following installed on your machine:

+- Node.js (v18)
+- MongoDB (running locally or on MongoDB Atlas)
+- Redis (running locally or on Redis Labs)
+- Yarn (mandatory)

+## Project Structure

+The project is structured as a monorepo, meaning that it contains multiple packages.
+The two packages in this repo are `phoenix` and `centauri`.
+The `phoenix` package contains the server-side code, which includes the GraphQL API.
+The `centauri` package contains the client-side code, which is the NextJS app.

+- `phoenix` - Server-side code
+- `centauri` - Client-side code

 ## Installation

-To install and run the project, you need to have Node.js and MongoDB installed on your machine.

 To install the project and its dependencies, run the following commands: